-- 167 Responsible sourcing involves the procurement of materials which can be third party verified with an auditable certification that the raw material has been legally harvested and traded, considering the supply chain impacts that have occurred before the material is used on site. - 168 In the UK, it is not always easy to locally source all building materials, and this has led to the argument that responsible sourcing should be prioritised over locally sourcing materials in certain cases, where there are recognised certifications for products. - 169 Although the sustainable selection of a material should always be the primary decision, the sustainable sourcing frameworks and certifications noted in this chapter can be of great use to reduce the carbon impact if more unsustainable materials are selected. - 170 100% of timber and timber-based products used for building materials, but also all timber used on-site during construction (e.g. hoarding, pallets) should be sourced from sustainably managed sources and be legally sourced and harvested.
-This includes FSC and PEFC certified timber.
-This should also include timber-based products, such as timber composite decking.
+176 Responsible sourcing involves the procurement of materials which can be third party verified with an auditable certification that the raw material has been legally harvested and traded, considering the supply chain impacts that have occurred before the material is used on-site.

-- 171 Certification schemes are also available for major materials, such as the CARES Sustainable Constructional Steel Scheme and Aluminium Stewardship Initiative, which can demonstrate sustainable sourcing and processing. - 172 Environmental Management Systems (EMS) assess key processes for extracting raw materials such as ISO14001.
-EMS certifications partially comply with BREEAM criteria, based on the extent to which they cover the supply chain processes involved. - 173 Environmental Product Declarations (EPD) disclose the embodied carbon (and other environmental impact factors) associated with the specific conditions in which an individual product is produced.
+- 177 In the UK, it is not always easy to locally source all building materials, and this has led to the argument that responsible sourcing should be prioritised over locally sourcing materials in certain cases, where there are recognised certifications for products. - 178 Although the sustainable selection of a material should always be the primary decision, the sustainable sourcing frameworks and certifications noted in this chapter can be of great use to reduce the carbon impact if more unsustainable materials are selected. - 179 100% of timber and timber-based products used for building materials, but also all timber used on-site during construction (e.g. hoarding, pallets) should be sourced from sustainably managed sources and be legally sourced and harvested.
+This includes Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification (PEFC) certified timber.
+This should also include timber-based products, such as timber composite decking. - 180 Certification schemes are also available for major materials, such as the CARES Sustainable Constructional Steel Scheme and Aluminium Stewardship Initiative, which can demonstrate sustainable sourcing and processing. - 181 Environmental Management Systems (EMS) assess key processes for extracting raw materials such as ISO14001.
+EMS certifications partially comply with BREEAM criteria, based on the extent to which they cover the supply chain processes involved. - 182 Environmental Product Declarations (EPD) disclose the embodied carbon (and other environmental impact factors) associated with the specific conditions in which an individual product is produced.
 Not all products on the market have EPDs, but many products claiming 'green' credentials do have these to evidence their claims.
-You can use embodied carbon data from EPDs in combination with generic embodied carbon data for other products or materials from the databases noted below.
-EPDs should be third-party verified and confirm to RICS guidance.
+You can use embodied carbon data from EPDs in combination with generic embodied carbon data for other products or materials.
+EPDs should be third-party verified and conform to RICS guidance.